 When you’re injured, you know the pain, disabilities, and scarring you are forced to endure, but do you know their economic value?
 Injury claims don’t have one-size-fits-all evaluations.
 If two different people sustain the same injury, the settlement value will be different due to a wide range of factors.
 Attorneys research your injuries to understand how they affect you.

 After a dog bite, immediately reach out to Sloat, Nicholson & Hoover, P.C.
-Our team boasts over 100 years of combined legal experience and will aggressively defend your rights.
+Our team boasts decades of combined legal experience and will aggressively defend your rights.
 We fight for you to get the compensation and justice you deserve.
 Don’t wait—every moment counts in a dog bite claim.
 Call or visit our website today to schedule a consultation.
 Let our skilled attorneys guide you through every step of the legal process with confidence and care.
 Start your journey toward recovery and justice with us by your side.